shellhub-io/shellhub-io.github.io/docs/getting-started.md

-This tutorial will guide you through the steps needed to install and run ShellHub on your local computer.
+This tutorial will guide you through the steps needed to install and run ShellHub.

 If you are looking for instructions on how to set up ShellHub for your device fleet on your cloud infrastructure the same steps apply.

 ## Installing

-ShellHub is built using the microservices design pattern, meaning that multiple small, isolated services make up the server.
+ShellHub is designed using the microservices design pattern, so that multiple small and isolated services collaborate to provide the server.
-In order to make it easy to test ShellHub as a whole, we have created a Docker Compose environment that brings all of these components up and connects them together on a single machine.
+In order to make it easier to test ShellHub and its features, we have created a Docker Compose environment that brings all of these components up and connects them together on a single machine.

 !!! warning "Before continuing, make sure you have installed Docker Engine and Docker Compose"

-In a working directory, download the docker-compose file:
+First off, download the docker-compose file:

 ```
 $ wget https://raw.githubusercontent.com/shellhub-io/shellhub/master/docker-compose.yml